(Revised Sept 2018)

 (f) A registered player may only play for the club for which he or she is registered.
 Application for transfer should be made to the Results Secretary for consideration.

 14. Match Procedure

-(a) All games shall be played according to the TTE Rules of Table Tennis.
+(a) All games shall be played according to the Table Tennis England Rules of Table Tennis.
 Players must wear pumps and dark coloured clothing, light coloured shirts not being allowed.

 (b) A match to be decided on the result of 10 sets, nine singles and one double.
 Each singles player to play all of the opposing singles players one set each.
 Each set will comprise the best of five games, with each game ending when the first player reaches 11 points or, if the score reaches 10 - 10, when a player establishes a 2-point margin.